CaioLira18/Project_E-commerce_REACT/README.md

 ## ⭐ Acknowledgments
 This project was developed to provide a modern e-commerce solution with a focus on user experience and performance.

-## © License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## 📸 Screenshots
 ### 🏠 Homepage
 <img src="/photos/Home1.png" alt="Homepage" width="600"/>